galaxyproject/training-material/topics/galaxy-data-manipulation/tutorials/upload-rules/tutorial.md

 >    > In his example we have one matching groups ( contained in the parentheses )
 >    {: .comment}
 >
 >    At this point, you can swap the last two columns to bring this new paired indicator column toward the beginning of the table.
-This is not nessecary but it makes the screenshots more informative.
+This is not necessary but it makes the screenshots more informative.
 > 1. From **Rule** select `Swap Columns`
 >     - *"Swap Column"*: `D`
 >     - *"With Column"*: `E`